KA postcode area

 The KA postcode area, also known as the Kilmarnock postcode area, is a group of 30 postcode districts in south-west Scotland, within 23 post towns.
 These cover East Ayrshire, North Ayrshire (including the Isle of Arran) and South Ayrshire.

+Mail for the KA postcode area is processed at Glasgow Mail Centre, along with mail for the G, PA, ML and ZE postcode areas.

 Coverage

 The approximate coverage of the postcode districts: